tyson-swetnam/bighorns/qgis/README.md

 # Data

-Data from the r.sun.mp are stored on Tyson's CyVerse DataStore.
+Data from the r.sun.mp runs are maintained in Tyson's CyVerse DataStore.
 To regenerate the data, see the instructions in the [GRASS](../grass) folder.

 |r.sun|Direct Beam Radiation (daily)|Global Radiation (daily)|Global Radiation (monthly)|Daily hours| Monthly hours|
 |-----|-----------------------------|------------------------|--------------------------|-----------|--------------|